 The table below lists each of the PHAS indicators, the points possible under each indicator, and a brief description of each indicator.
-The performance of the WHA is based on a combination of all four indicators.
+The WHA's performance is based on a combination of all four indicators.

 Indicator 1: Physical condition of the WHA's projects Maximum Score: 40